 Chapter Eight - Habit 6 - Synergize

 Chapter Nine - Habit 7 - Sharpen the Saw

-What are good quotes from The 7 Habits of Highly Effective People?
+What is a good quote from The 7 Habits of Highly Effective People?

 “Show me someone who is humble enough to accept and take responsibility for his or her circumstances and courageous enough to take whatever initiative is necessary to creatively work his or her way through or around these challenges, and I'll show you the supreme power of choice.”

-― Gary Stephen R. Covey - The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change
+― Gary Stephen R. Covey - The 7 Habits of Highly Effective People Quotes

 What are the 7 habits of highly effective people?